coreyolson/tradingcalcs/ENHANCEMENT_PLAN.md

   - Make it collapsible with localStorage to remember state
   - Example: "⚠️ Negative Edge Detected - Your strategy has negative expectancy"
 - **Implementation:**
-  - Create `showCalculatorRecommendations()` function
-  - Call on page load in each calculator
-  - Filter recommendations relevant to that calculator
-- **Files to modify:**
-  - All 12 calculator .ejs files
-  - Add to `public/personalization.js`
-- **Priority:** 🟡 MEDIUM-HIGH

 ### 5. **Enhanced Profile Loaded Notification**
 - **Problem:** Toast notification is subtle, users might not notice auto-fill happened